Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_fort_wallace.md

 ---
 title: Fort Wallace
-description: SPOONI Fort Wallace MLO for RedM - Historic military fort with barracks and structures.
-Frontier fortification for New Hanover roleplay in Red Dead Redemption 2.
+description: Historic military fort with barracks and structures in New Hanover.
 ---

 # 🏠 Fort Wallace